vetheve/Daily_Progress_Journal/README.md

 __Last commits:__

-- "ADD: Implement and test Endpoints - POST new budget and GET all budget." → *Tests passed successfully*
+- "ADD: Implement and test Endpoints /budgets for POST Request new budget and GET Request all budgets." → *Tests passed successfully*
+- "ADD: Implement and test Endpoints /budgets/:id for GET Request." → *Test passed successfully*

 ### Issues !